Dubstar: Career

 Posts in 2008 on their official Myspace page stated that the recording of Dubstar's fourth album was underway.
 However, in November 2008 they made a post to their Facebook group stating that Blackwood would not participate, and the future of the album was up in the air.
 Blackwood and Wilkie have worked together in the interim, as Blackwood's first solo album, 2008's Acoustic at the Club Bar & Dining, features Wilkie on guitar; the seven-track live recording was released exclusively online, and consists of acoustic versions of Dubstar and Client songs, plus covers of tracks by The Smiths and New Order.

 On 12 April 2010, the band released a cover of "I'm in Love with a German Film Star" for an Amnesty International project.
 Interviewed by Andrew Collins on BBC 6 Music that afternoon, Blackwood confirmed that the band were back together and would be going into studio to record tracks for a new Dubstar album, although she would continue to also record with Client.
 However, in December 2010, it was announced that Blackwood had left Client and a new member was being recruited to front that band.

 Dubstar released a new single, "Waltz ", on 1 June 2018.
 Via their website, they revealed that it was taken from a new album titled One, due for release on 28 September 2018.
 The album was produced by Youth and published by the band's own label, Northern Writes.
 The release date was 12 October 2018.

 On 27 August 2020, Dubstar released a pandemic-inspired track titled "Hygiene Strip".
 A video for the new song was released on the same day.
 Later in 2020, the duo released the disco-pop track "I Can See You Outside", which was recorded during the United Kingdom's first COVID-19 lockdown and which was co-produced with Stephen Hague.

-Dubstar announced via Facebook, on 27 August 2021, a new single titled "Tectonic Plates", co-produced by Stephen Hague and Chris Wilkie, to be released on 8 September on the Northern Writes label.
+The album Two was released on 6 May 2022.